Take a look at your lifestyle

 Heredity can play a role

 Some people inherit genes from their mother, father or even grandparents that cause them to have too much cholesterol.
-This is called familial hypercholesterolemia.
+This is called familial hypercholesterolemia (FH).
 The severity of FH is related to the duration and degree of LDL cholesterol in the blood.
 FH is dangerous because it can cause premature atherosclerotic heart disease.

 Make the changes worth making

-If you have high blood cholesterol, making lifestyle modifications is a great first step to lower your risk of heart disease.
+If you have high blood cholesterol, making lifestyle changes is a great first step to lower your risk of heart disease.
 If those steps don’t reduce your risk enough, your doctor may prescribe medications to help.